PeterKlapwijk/Microsoft-Logic-Apps/Revoke user access in case of an emergency on-prem integration/README.md

 1. Assign the required Application permissions and Entra ID role (for example by using the attached scripts)

 *The flow is ready to run, but keep in mind it could take some time before the permissions are active.*
+*Setup of the on-premises integration of this solution is not covered by this template.
+The API-driven provisioning to on-premises Active Directory Enterprise Application should be created manually.*